chromium/chromium/docs/profiling.md

     is_debug = false
     blink_symbol_level = 2
     symbol_level = 2
-    use_allocator = "tcmalloc"

     # Needed for built-in profiling only
     enable_profiling = true

-## Profiling using built-in tcmalloc profiler

-Profiling support is built into tcmalloc and exposed in chromium, so any platform that uses tcmalloc should be able to generate profiling data without using external tools.

 #### Preparing your environment